natescode/silicon/docs/basics.md

 _This will be covered more thoroughly in [Advanced](./advanced.md)_

 By default.
 All variable are immutable and local (cannot escape their scope aka the stack).

+// TODO: revisit this.
+Most likely this modifiers will become annotations or type constructors i.e. `@let x:@mut(int)`

 `@let` or `$` - local, immutable